100 Florida Trails®

 From the bridge, the trail runs next to a service road for almost 2 miles with several parking areas and covered rest/picnic stops along the way providing welcomed shade.
 The many palm trees and landscaping along the median help mask the roadway.
 The service road then feeds back onto the main roadway, with the trail continuing bayside another 3/4 mile to Ben T. Davis Beach (fee parking, restrooms, picnic, beach), locally known as a good sunset viewing spot.

 The Courtney Campbell Trail continues 1.8 miles further, ending at Veterans Expressway.
 Just past the beach is Whiskey Joe's Bar and Grill, a popular stop for food and beverage.
-From here, the trail runs mostly roadside with some road crossings, to its end where it links to the Veterans Memorial/Skyway Park Trail.
-That trail runs parallel to the Expressway, 1.5 miles south to Cypress Point Park (parking, restrooms, picnic, playground, beach, kayak/canoe launch, disc golf course), or 8/10 mile north to Skyway Park sports complex (parking, restrooms, playground, concession).
-These provide additional parking options for the Causeway Trail.
+From here, the trail runs mostly roadside with some road crossings, through a business area and past the Shriners International Headquarters and Childrens Hospital.
+Then a long (3/4 mile) boardwalk runs between the road and Bay, with good water views.
+Courtney Campbell Trail ends at Bayport Drive where it meets Veterans Expressway.
+Here the trail links to the Skyway Park Trail which runs parallel to the Expressway, 0.7 mile north to Skyway Park sports complex, or 1.3 miles south to Cypress Point Park.
+These provide additional free parking options for the Causeway Trail.

 The causeway is named for Courtney W. Campbell, a U.S. Representative in the 1950's.
 Formerly the "Davis Causeway," it was renamed in his honor in 1948 in recognition of his efforts sponsoring its repairs and beautification while he served on the Florida State Road Board.
 However, the family of Ben T. Davis, owner of a local dredging company who spearheaded the original construction in 1927-34, fought the renaming.
 His name remains at the Ben T. Davis Beach near the eastern end of the causeway.